chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-10-07-Integrate-with-Machine-Learning-APIs-Challenge-Lab.md

 gcloud iam service-accounts create my-account --display-name my-account
 ```

 > Tip 1.
-You do not need to provide any specific permissions to a service account to access most of the Google Machine Learning APIs such as the Google Cloud Vision and Translation APIs.
+You do not need to provide any specific permissions to a service account to access most of the Google Machine Learning APIs, such as the Google Cloud Vision and Translation APIs.
 The Python script does need permissions to access BigQuery and to create objects in Cloud Storage.
 The easiest way to do that is to bind the service account to `roles/bigquery.admin` and `roles/storage.admin`.

 Once you have created the account, bind the BigQuery Admin and Cloud Storage Admin roles to the Service Account to provide the IAM permissions required to process files from Cloud Storage and insert the result data into a BigQuery table.